It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 circadian rhythm sleep disorders

-The circadian rhythm is the body’s internal clock that helps to regulate our sleep cycle.
-When disrupted, it’s considered a circadian rhythm sleep disorder – and these tend to be more common with age.
+The circadian rhythm is the body’s internal clock that helps regulate our sleep cycle.
+When disrupted, it’s considered a circadian rhythm sleep disorder, which is typically more common with age.

-This is because the internal mechanisms and hormones (like melatonin) that are responsible for regulating the sleep-wake cycle weaken as we get older.
-Certain medical conditions and medications can also make people more susceptible to developing a circadian rhythm disorder.
+This is because the internal mechanisms and hormones (like melatonin) responsible for regulating the sleep-wake cycle lose effectiveness as we get older.
+Certain medical conditions and medications can also increase susceptibility tocircadian rhythm disorders.

-Advanced sleep-wake phase disorder (ASWPD) – which causes people to routinely go to bed between 6pm and 9pm and wake up between 2am and 5am – is particularly common in older adults.
+One example of a circadian rhythm sleep disorder is advanced sleep-wake phase disorder (ASWPD), where people routinely go to bed between 6pm and 9pm and wake up between 2am and 5am.

 REM sleep behaviour disorder

 For example, people may talk, shout, punch, kick, or jump.
 Unlike sleepwalking or night terrors, people with RBD can also recall their dreams after waking up.
-Studies show that RBD is most common in elderly men.
+Studies show that RBD is most common in men over 60.

 Experts are unsure of the exact cause of RBD, but it’s been linked to certain neural pathways in the brain.
 As a result, research suggests that RBD can be an early sign of Parkinson’s and dementia.